 Our compensation committee has three members, Mr. Marcus (Chairman), Dr. Alafi and Mr. Riggs.
-In 2016, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more executive officers serving as a member of our board of directors or compensation committee.
-There are no family relationships between or among the members of our Board or executive officers.

-Mr. Marcus is founder, Chairman of the board of directors, Chief Executive Officer, President and a director of Alexandria Real Estate Equities, Inc., which is the parent company to the landlord under the lease for our headquarters.
+In 2018, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more executive officers serving as a member of our board of directors or compensation committee.
+There are no family relationships between or among the members of our board of directors or executive officers.
+Mr. Marcus is founder, Executive Chairman and a director of Alexandria Real Estate Equities, Inc., which is the parent company to the landlord under the lease for our headquarters.
 See "Certain Relationships and Related Person Transactions-Lease Agreement."